Table of Contents

 How Long Is the London Cable Car?

-The cable car takes around 10 minutes one-way to get over the 1,100 metres (3,600 ft) line but after 7 pm the ride is extended to around 12 to 13 minutes each way for you to enjoy the views at a slower pace, especially during those darker evenings.
+The cable car takes around 10 minutes one-way to get over the 1,100 metres (3,600 ft) line, but after 7 pm, the ride is extended to about 12 to 13 minutes each way for you to enjoy the views at a slower pace, especially during those darker evenings.

 Do Railcards Work on the London Cable Car?

-The short answer to this is no, Emirates Air Line London does not accept Railcards.
-We have Railcards associated with our Oyster cards and we can confirm the price we paid was the price stated above.
+The short answer is no; the IFS Cloud London Cable Car does not accept Railcards.
+We have Railcards associated with our Oyster cards, and we can confirm the price we paid was the price stated above.